dav1dc-pcf/vizceral-app-metrics-ui/README.md

 ```
 cf login
 ....
-cf target -o yourorg -s vz-ui-space
+cf target -o your-org -s vz-ui-space
 cf push vizceral-app-metrics-ui
 ```

-3. Ensure that ** and ** have also been configured and deployed to your PCF/CF Foundation
+3. Ensure that at least one instance of *app-metrics-nozzle* and *vz-metrics-adapter* have also been configured and deployed to your PCF/CF Foundation

 3. Open the resulting URL of the *vizceral-app-metrics-ui* application in your browser